-- Altimeter and variometer - Envelope temperature indicator.
-This may be either one that gives a direct reading or one that gives a warning signal (temperature streamer attached with a melting link). - Two sources of ignition.
-Matches or ignitor or similar source in addition to piezo ignitors built into the burner. - Fire extinguisher.
+- Altimeter and variometer

+- Envelope temperature indicator.
+This may be either one that gives a direct reading or one that gives a warning signal (temperature streamer attached with a melting link).

+- Two sources of ignition.
+Matches or ignitor or similar source in addition to piezo ignitors built into the burner.

+- Fire extinguisher.

 - Fire blanket.

 - Drop line of length at least 25m (82 ft).

 - An accurate time piece displaying time in hours, minutes and seconds.

-- Items used to determine drift direction (e.g. compass, map...)
+- Items used to determine drift direction (e.g. compass, map...).
+Electronic map is acceptable when there is backup device available.

-- Knife.

 - First aid kit.

+- Quick release.

 - Protective gloves for the pilot and crew.

-- Oxygen supply (supplemental oxygen storage and dispensing apparatus) for high altitudes flights see 2.26
+- Oxygen supply (supplemental oxygen storage and dispensing apparatus) for high altitudes flights see 2.27.

-WARNING Prolonged flight above 3 000m (10 000 ft) MSL without oxygen may result in oxygen deficiencies causing hypoxia.
+WARNING Prolonged flight above 3 000m (10 000 ft) MSL without oxygen may result in oxygen deficiencies caus- ing hypoxia.
 Symptoms are loss of coordination, dizziness, blurred vision, or an euphoric feeling.
-Hypoxia may eventually cause unconsciousness and death.
+Hypox- ia may eventually cause unconsciousness and death.
 WARNING National regulations may require additional equipment based on conditions of the intended flight!
 WARNING All required minimum equipment must be of proper and quality design and must function correctly!
-CAUTION If the maximum permitted envelope temperature is lower than 124°C (255°F) the thermometer is to be used for monitoring envelope fabric temperature instead of temperatue streamer.
+CAUTION If the maximum permitted envelope temperature is lower than 124°C (255°F) the thermometer is to be used for monitoring envelope fabric temperature instead of temperature streamer.